bitweeder/Lucena-Utilities/README.md

 # Lucena Utilities Library

+**This document is out-of-date.
+See the note below.**

-The purpose of the Lucena Utilities Library (LUL) is to abstract away portions of the build environment when working with C++17 and later Standards.
+~~The purpose of the Lucena Utilities Library (LUL) is to abstract away portions of the build environment when working with C++17 and later Standards.
 It’s a foundational tool that should allow code built on top of it to remain agnostic regarding the underlying compiler, Standard Library, and aspects of the runtime.
-Note that LUL is specifically not a build system, but it does try to shield a project from details of the build system at the code level.
+Note that LUL is specifically not a build system, but it does try to shield a project from details of the build system at the code level.~~

-**LUL 2.0 is in active development—expect breaking changes until the tagged 2.0 release!**
+**LUL 2.0 development has been paused while significant portions of it are factored out to other libraries.**

+The feature detection portions of LUL 2.0 now reside in the Lucena Build Abstraction Library ([lucenaBAL](https://github.com/bitweeder/lucenaBAL/)).
+The Standard Library wrapper portions are being moved to the Lucena C++ Proxy Library (still private until the refactoring is further along).
+The remainder of LUL will be a place where helpful utilities such as the Unicode wrappers can live until they get spun out into their own fully-realized libraries.
+Development should resume in another month, or so.

+**The rest of this document is untouched from before the pause.**

 ## Getting Started